 The mission of Christ from the time He began preaching was to reconcile man with God.
 This would regain the relationship we’d lost in the Garden of Eden.

 The permanent solution was for Christ to die on the cross.
 But He didn’t have to remain dead.
 Jesus had to rise again after fulfilling the mission.
 His death symbolically showed that we died in Him and rose with Him as new creations.

-“We, therefore, were buried with Him through baptism into death, in order that, just as Christ was raised from the dead through the glory of the Father, we too may walk in newness of life.”
+“We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
 (Romans 6:4)

 The History of Easter

 The history of Easter is a little complicated.
-There are many conflicting theories that make it hard to determine where and when it started.
+Many conflicting theories make it hard to determine where and when it started.